cph-pk/4sem-Fullstack-Flow1/README.md

   ```

   #### **this**
   A way to think about “this” is that in regular functions (with the function keyword or the object function short-hand), resolve to “the nearest object”, which is the object that they are bound to.
-For example:
+For example:<br>
 [Explanation & example](https://github.com/cph-pk/4sem-Fullstack-Flow1/blob/main/Day-1/JavaScriptEx_day1/day1-ex-this.js)
   #### **rest parameters**
   Rest parameter is an improved way to handle function parameter, allowing us to more easily handle various input as parameters in a function.
 The rest parameter syntax allows us to represent an indefinite number of arguments as an array.
 With the help of a rest parameter a function can be called with any number of arguments, no matter how it was defined.
 Rest parameter is added in ES2015 or ES6 which improved the ability to handle parameter.